 If you’re wanting to visit the Bamboo Grove without hordes of visitors and hand-cart taxis, I suggest starting your day here.

-For an even better experience, you can book yourself into a great guided tour of the bamboo forests.
+For an even better experience, you can book yourself a great guided tour of the bamboo forests.

 Or do something real different and try a rickshaw tour here.

 Built in 1339 by the Shogun Ashikaga Takauji, in dedication to Emperor Go-Daigo who passed away as means to ease the spirits of the late ruler.

 Much of the temple grounds, including most of the building, have been destroyed multiple times throughout history and now date back to the Meiji Period (1868 – 1912).

 The temple gardens survive in their original state to this day and provide a lovely stroll around the small pond.

 Opening hours for Tenryuji Temple are 8:30 am to 5 pm, and you should expect to spend around an hour here.

 12 pm – Ryoanji Temple and Lunch

 Ryoanji Temple was converted into a Zen Temple in 1450.